DigitalSketch/FakeSysKey/README.md

 ## TODO

+Get the real IP address, Location and ISP of the scammer to make the program look more "legit".

+## Instructions
 You can compile this code yourself.
 It's here to let you know there is nothing that will mess with your machine.
 If you can't compile, you can unzip the FakeSysKey.zip file in the "_compiled" folder for the latest build file.

-## Instructions

 * Navigate to "c:\windows\system32\"
 * Rename "syskey.exe" to something different like "syskey_old.exe" or "syskey.old"